 Central Sanur is dotted with restaurants, cafes, shops and hotels, but the area still has that classic Balinese feel to it.
 Staying here is easy and accessible and if you’re looking for a more relaxed pace of life, Sanur certainly is a strong contender.
 The long beach with its calm waters is ideal for families and the beachside promenade is lined with relaxed restaurants and souvenir shops.
 Sanur is also home to a tiny seaport with fast boasts launching to the neighbouring island of Nusa Lembongan and the Gilis.

 Heading up the coast, Sanur blends in with Ketewel, a string of sleepy fishing villages dotted along the beach.
-Though connected to the rest of the island through a central highway, this area still feels remote and relaxed, offering a real “away from it all” experience on a deserted black sand beaches favoured by local fishermen and more adventurous surfers.
+Though connected to the rest of the island through a central highway, this area still feels remote and relaxed, offering a real “away from it all” experience in luxury villas built along deserted black sand beaches favoured by local fishermen and more adventurous surfers.

 Planning Your Trip to Sanur